THE SCIENCE BEHIND

 ANG-3777 is a small molecule designed to mimic the biological activity of HGF, thereby activating the c-Met cascade of pathways involved in tissue repair and organ recovery.
 ANG-3777 has demonstrated several similarities to HGF, including c-Met dependence and selective c-Met receptor activation, without acting on other growth factor receptors.
 In addition, it has a substantially longer half-life than HGF.*

-*ANG-3777 is currently being studied in clinical trials to determine if it is safe and effective.
-It is not approved by any regulatory authority.
+*ANG-3777 is an investigational product and is not approved by any regulatory authority.

 THE ROLE OF THE HEPATOCYTE GROWTH FACTOR/C-MET PATHWAY IN ACUTE ORGAN INJURY